garvishtayal/garvishtayal/README.md

 - 🌐 Open-sourced a lot of my personal projects ➡️ [Check Here](https://github.com/garvishtayal?tab=repositories)

-- ⭐ Creating a new course for intermediate-advanced web developers.
+- ⭐ Creating a new portfolio website focusing on UI and animation.
 Stay tuned!

 - ❓ Ask me about anything about UI/UX and related web development technologies